pagkly/Zed/Investopedia3/Fibonacci Retracement Levels.md

 As discussed above, there is nothing to calculate when it comes to Fibonacci retracement levels.
 They are simply percentages of whatever price range is chosen.

 However, the origin of the Fibonacci numbers is fascinating.
-They are based on something called the [Golden Ratio](https://www.investopedia.com/articles/technical/04/033104.asp).
+They are based on something called the [[Golden Ratio]](https://www.investopedia.com/articles/technical/04/033104.asp).
 Start a sequence of numbers with zero and one.
 Then, keep adding the prior two numbers to get a number string like this:

 -   0, 1, 1, 2, 3, 5, 8, 13, 21, 34, 55, 89, 144, 233, 377, 610, 987... with the string continuing indefinitely.